-"Test start" means (Figure 5) whichever occurs first from: - the first ignition of the internal combustion engine; - the first movement of the vehicle with speed greater than 1 km/h for OVC-HEVs and NOVC-HEVS.
+3.8.7.
 "Validation of PEMS" means the process of evaluating the correct installation and functionality of a Portable Emissions Measurement System and the correctness of exhaust mass flow rate measurements as obtained from one or multiple non-traceable exhaust mass flow meters or as calculated from sensors or ECU signals.

-Figure 4 - Test start definition